luslab/luslab.github.io/_docs/reproducibility/containerising_R.md

 ___

-### Run Rstudio through a singularity container on CAMP
+### Run RStudio in a Singularity container on CAMP

-Here are the basic steps required to run Rstudio server from CAMP:
+Here are the basic steps required to run RStudio server from CAMP:

-First, save the function bellow to your home directory.
+1) Save the function below to your home directory (for example, into the `start_rstudio.sh` file):

 ```
 #!/bin/bash